ipleiria-robotics/indoor_positioning_uwb/software/README.md

 ## Obtaining data from tag

-We implemented a script to capture data from tag using the serial port.
-This script is used mainly just to acquire the data and store it for future processing.
+We implemented a script to capture data from the tag using the serial port.
+This script is used mainly to acquire the data and store it for future processing.

-It is possible to start the UART communication with the Tag device and send commands to interface with the Tag.
-At the same time, when it starts, the anchors coordinates are loaded too from the respective csv file.
+It is possible to start the UART communication with the Tag device and send commands to the serial interface with the Tag.
+At the same time, when it starts, the anchors coordinates are loaded from the corresponding csv file.

-For the connection it is necessary to choose the Baudrate (115200) and Serial port COM detected and the operating system used.
+For the successful connection, one needs to choose the Baudrate (115200), the serial port where the device got attached, and the operating system being used.
 Another options are possible to

-To run this script go to folder where is located and run:
+To run this script, go to folder where is located and execute:

 ```python
 python sli_localization_app.py